do-/unzippo/README.md

 ![workflow](https://github.com/do-/unzippo/actions/workflows/main.yml/badge.svg)
 ![Jest coverage](./badges/coverage-jest%20coverage.svg)

-# unzippo
+`unzippo` is a thin wrapper around [`node-stream-zip`](https://www.npmjs.com/package/node-stream-zip) that does all the actual job.
+The only thing the present module provides is a procedural API for atomic operations.

-One-liner approach to safely read streams from zip files.
+_Atomic_ here means a zip file is opened, its central directory is read and then the resources are disposed for each separate call.
+In most cases, this cause no significant overhead but allows to write simpler, cleaner code.

-This is a thin wrapper around `node-stream-zip` that does all the actual job.
-The only thing `unzip-stream` provides is a procedudal API for atomic operations (as opposed to the original callback oriented OO API).
+Since the [async API](https://www.npmjs.com/package/node-stream-zip#async-api) is implemented by the original `node-stream-zip`, there is little sense left to wrap it any more.

-"Atomic" means the zip file is opened, its central directory is read and then the resources are disposed for each separate call.
-In most cases, this cause no significant overhead but allows to write simpler, cleaner and easier to maintain code.
+Still, one may prefer to use one liners instead of coping with the [mandatory](https://www.npmjs.com/package/node-stream-zip#async-api:~:text=//%20Do%20not%20forget%20to%20close%20the%20file%20once%20you%27re%20done%0Aawait%20zip.close()%3B) asynchronous `.close()`.

 ## Installation